The Town of Star Lake

 Legally, Star Lake barely exists.
 It is not incorporated, and never was.
 That means it has no local government.
 It is part of Plum Lake Township in Vilas county--a township it shares with its nearest community neighbor, Sayner; but Sayner is larger and is clearly the tail that wags the township dog.
 It once was a railroad and telegraph station, called Star Lake, but that train has been gone since World War II, and who knows what a telegraph station is today?
 It derives its name from tradition, and the United States Postal Service.
 It was a post office since the beginning, but a few years ago lost its status as a genuine post office with a postmaster and now has a "Community Post Office" and no one with the title Postmaster.
 But it still has a Zip Code--that magical key to survival for so many small towns in America.
 Star Lake is 54561, and nobody had better forget it!

-If, to the left, you click on Bibliography you will get a bibliography of books about Star Lake, and a longer list of books that mention Star Lake.
-[In all other cases on this Web Page, you get a bibliography by clicking on the "Bibliography" link at the bottom of the page.]
+If you click here on Bibliography of Star Lake, you will get a bibliography of books about Star Lake, and a longer list of books that mention Star Lake.
+[In all other cases on this Web Page, you get a bibliography of the current topic by clicking on the "Bibliography" tab at the top of the page.
+If you click on that tab for this topic you will get a short list of Star Lake items that didn't fit anywhere else.]